cloudfoundry-incubator/kubecf/doc/rfd/rfd/0007/README.md

 component (pod) present on KubeCF.

-With the time data collected, both upstream projects and downstream product teams can investigate if there are optimizations that can lead to a better and more faster deployments that will support a better user experience in future releases.
+With the time data collected, both upstream projects and downstream product teams can investigate if there are optimizations that can lead to better and faster deployments that will support a better user experience in future releases.

 ### Metric(s) to collect